Select Page

 Old bonds are mended and new love blooms in this sweet (short) romantic comedy about first loves and second chances.

-The dress is hideous, the church is hotter than the surface of the sun, and the bride has gone missing—what could be worse?
+My dress is hideous, the church is hotter than the surface of the sun, and the bride (my cousin Emmy) has gone missing.
+What could be worse?

 Plenty.
-One of the groomsmen is Jake Caldwell—the guy who used to be my best friend in high school.
-I had the world’s biggest crush on him, and then one night I did the dumbest thing ever and our relationship went up in flames.
-I haven’t spoken to him since, and frankly I’d like to keep it that way.
+One of the groomsmen is Jake Caldwell—my best friend in high school and my biggest crush.
+That is, until the night I did the dumbest thing ever and blew our friendship to smithereens.
+Eight years ago, I was left humilated and heartbroken—and that stuff about “time healing all wounds”?
+That’s a big fat lie.
+I haven’t spoken to Jake since, and I’d like to keep it that way.

-But part of me really wants to know how things might have gone differently back then—if only I’d told him what was in my heart.
-And the way he looks at me today—I wonder if he feels the same.
+Part of me wonders how things might have turned out differently—if only I’d been brave enough to tell him what was in my heart.
+And the way he looks at me with that smoldering gaze and rakish smile tells me he feels the same.

 Want to read for free?
 It’s available only for newsletter subscribers, and not for sale anywhere else.
-To grab your free copy, just subscribe in the box below.
+To grab your free copy, just click here or sign up below.

 Hi there!
 I’m Lucy.
 I write sweet romantic comedies with lovable heroines, irresistible fellas, and happy-ever-afters.
 Learn more about me here, and follow me on Instagram for all the fun pics.